Syntaxtrail/casino-game/README.md

 | Number Range | 1 to 10 |
 | Win Multiplier | 2x bet amount |

-## ⚠️ Responsible Gaming

-This is a simulation game intended for entertainment purposes only.
-Please remember:
-- Set personal limits for gaming sessions
-- Never bet more than you can afford to lose
-- Gaming should be fun, not a way to make money

 ## 🛠️ Technical Details

 - Language: C